ninsuo/GenyBundle-demo/README.md

 How to implement a form builder

-How to implement buitl form, persit and retreive data (on ly on text input and without validation for now )
+How to implement buitl form, persit and retreive data (only on text input and without validation for now )

 #WARNING: under development!
 POCs, etc.